mitchellh/go-glint/README.md

 * **Mount/Unmount Callbacks.** Glint components should be provided with a way to detect when they're mounted, unmounted, and other events within a document.
 This can be used for initialization and cleanup.

+* **Expose styling to custom renderers.** Currently the `Style` component is a special-case for the terminal renderer to render colors.
+I'd like to expose the styles in a way that other renderers could use it in some meaningful way.